-Advertisers are reminded that, where an ad is directed at children, there should be no direct exhortation to purchase or ask a parent/guardian to purchase (further guidance linked below).
+Advertisers are reminded that, where an ad is directed at children, there should be no direct exhortation to purchase or ask a parent/guardian to purchase (further guidance linked below)

-Messaging relating to random item purchasing
+Messaging relating to random-item purchasing

-Because random-item purchasing can contain an element of chance and, often, opportunities for immediate response, marketers should take care when developing messaging for these items that consumers are not likely to be misled about the chances of receiving different types of items, including rare items, especially where multiple purchases are concerned, and should consider whether consumers have sufficient information to understand the types of items they might receive.
+Because random-item purchasing can contain an element of chance and, often, opportunities for immediate response, marketers should take care when developing messaging for these items that consumers are not likely to be misled about the chances of receiving a rare item, especially where multiple purchases are concerned.
 The following treatments are examples of those that are unlikely to be acceptable:

-- Suggestions, whether direct or implied, that the next purchase will result in a rare/specific item, where that is not the case. - Where the probability of receiving an item does not vary with multiple purchases, claiming or implying that the next purchase(s) have an increased likelihood of obtaining rare/specific items. - Where the outcome is based on chance rather than skill, suggestions that the player almost obtained a rare/specific item.
+- Suggestions, whether direct or implied, that the next purchase will result in a rare/specific item - Where the probability of receiving an item does not vary with multiple purchases, claiming or implying that the next purchase(s) have an increased likelihood of obtaining rare/specific items - Where the outcome is based on chance rather than skill, suggestions that the player almost obtained a rare/specific item

-Time-limited purchases and offers
+Time-limited offers

 It is not uncommon for in-game purchases to be time-limited, such as the offer of seasonal cosmetic items or a battle pass covering a set amount of time.
-If consumers are likely to understand, from an ad, that an item or items will only be available for a limited time or through a specific purchase route when that is not the case, the ad is likely to mislead.
 Advertisers should take care not to imply that an item is only available for a specific time or through a specific purchase route if it will later be made available again or more generally.

 Some advertising may take the form of limited time offers on more long-term items, such as a temporary discount on bundled currency or a specific cosmetic item.
-These types of offers are a form of promotional marketing, which is subject to specific rules in the CAP Code (see Section 8: Promotional Marketing).
+These types of offers are a form of promotional marketing, which is subject to specific rules in the CAP Code.